International Science and Engineering Foundation Programme

 You will have access to excellent on-campus resources to aid your studies, including:

-When you apply for the ISEFP you must tell us the subject you plan to study after completing the foundation year.
+When you apply for the ISEFP you will choose a degree that you plan to study after completing the foundation year.

 We accept a wide range of European and international qualifications in addition to A-levels, the International Baccalaureate and BTEC qualifications.
 Please visit International Admissions for full details.